 What is Pupil Premium?

 Pupil Premium was introduced by the Government in 2011/12.
-It provides additional funding to help schools ‘close the gap’ between children who are vulnerable to underachievement and all other children at the school.
+It provides additional funding for pupils who are eligible for free school meals, or have been eligible in the past 6 years to help schools ‘close the gap’ between children who are vulnerable to underachievement and all other children at the school.

 Parents and carers can help our school to claim all the money we are entitled to by making sure that if your child is eligible for free school meals, you register them with us (even if they do not want to order the lunches because they prefer a packed lunch).
 In Key Stage 1, all children are entitled to a free school meal.